 3.34.
-As indicated in para.
-3.3, information and data in relation to pre-historical and historical periods is required to be collected for assessing the earthquake related external hazards; this might affect the safety of the nuclear installations at a site due to the need to consider To be able to reliably characterize events that occurred with a-very long recurrence periods (or very low annual frequenciesy of exceedance3).
-To meet such a requirement, the seismological database should include the consideration of past events that might have the potential to generate seismic hazards at the site.
-The database should recognize two different types of data related to two temporal scales - historical and archeological/geological or pre-historical - as defined below, that is, of pre-historical and historical earthquake events that have occurred in the region and which might have had the potential to generate seismic hazards at the site.
+To be able to reliably characterize events that occur with very long recurrence periods (or very low annual frequencies of exceedance), the seismological database should include the consideration of past events that might have the potential to generate seismic hazards at the site.
+The database should recognize two different types of data related to two temporal scales - historical and archeological/geological or pre-historical - as defined below: